 There are 16 parks in Beatrice covering 255 acres.
-Beatrice has 12 ball diamonds, 5 miles of concrete and 18 miles of limestone walk/bike trials, 13 playgrounds, and 3 splash pads.
-Chautauqua Park includes a baseball diamond, playground equipment, picnic area, horseshoe pits, tennis courts, rest rooms, and camping area.
-Prairie Playground is equipped with Americans with Disabilities Act (ADA) accessible playground equipment and is located adjacent to the YMCA.
-Picnic shelter and rest rooms are available on the YMCA property.
+Beatrice has 10 ball diamonds and 13 playgrounds.
+Chautauqua Park includes a baseball diamond, playground equipment, picnic area, horseshoe pits, tennis courts, restrooms, and camping area.
+Prairie Playground is equpped with Americans with Disabilities (ADA) accessible playground equipment and is located adjacent to the YMCA.
+Picnic shelter and restrooms are available on the YMCA property.
 Veterans Memorial Park includes a memorial wall and tree arboretum.